Quick Links

 After helping you to select the optimal implants and choosing the appropriate incision and placement options, Dr. Richards, Dr. Jabs, or Dr. Magge will create a custom-tailored treatment plan designed to safely fulfill your aesthetic goals and complement your physique.

-Results And Recovery
+Results & Recovery

 The American Society of Plastic Surgeons released the results of a survey in 2008 that revealed that 99% of the respondents would do breast augmentation again.
-Overall, the respondents gave a satisfaction rating of 9.2 out of 10 following breast augmentation.
+Overall, respondents gave a satisfaction rating of 9.2 out of 10 following breast augmentation.

 The May 2013 issue of Plastic and Reconstructive Surgery published the results of a five-year study, which revealed that 98 percent of the respondents reported that the results of breast augmentation met or exceeded their expectations.
 Only one percent expressed dissatisfaction with their post-op scarring, while 92 percent reported an improvement in self-esteem.